 FreshWorks has developed a network of community-based, nonprofit lenders that work across our target geographies to finance small businesses and enterprises addressing the issue of healthy food access in low-income communities.
 FreshWorks enables prospective clients to interact with a diverse network of lenders to find flexible capital tailored to the clients’ needs.

 Members of the FreshWorks lender network have agreed to common mission guidelines and target geographies.
 Network lenders are entitled to access the FreshWorks credit enhancement as needed for appropriate transactions, and can make direct referrals for the FreshWorks Technical Assistance Grant Program.
-Northern California Community Loan Fund, the administrator of FreshWorks, also provides program support, outreach and marketing.
+Community Vision, the administrator of FreshWorks, also provides program support, outreach and marketing.

 To become a Freshworks network lender, a lender arranges a time to speak with the program director and complete a Request For Qualifications (RFQ).
 The RFQ is evaluated based on FreshWorks program guidelines.
 Qualifying applicants have the capital and capability to finance healthy food projects and be able to effectively and responsibly participate in the FreshWorks credit enhancement and TA grant pools.